harzer99/GerberAI/readme.md

 # Requirements
 A Nvidia GPU is suggested.
 A fast CPU might just be enough though.
+Run the requirements.txt file in the root directory.

 # Running the program
 You first need to modify the presenter.py: